WestDRI/wgpages/content/python2/python-12-matplotlib.md

 unzip pfiles.zip && rm pfiles.zip        # this should unpack into the directory data-python/
 ```

 This will download and unpack the ZIP file into your home directory.
-You can now close the terminal panel.
-Let's switch
-back to our Python notebook and check our location:
+Now switch back to Python.

 ```py
 %pwd       # run `pwd` bash command